 (1) This rule applies to a review by the Tribunal under the Planning and Development Act 2005 Part 14.

-(2) Under the Act section 39(1)(f) a party is authorised to be represented by an agent.
+(2) Under the Act section 39(1)(f) a party to the review is authorised to be represented by an agent, unless the review is one referred to in the Planning and Development Act 2005 section 244 and is applied for by a party.

 (3) As soon as practicable after the Minister makes a referral under the Planning and Development Act 2005 section 211(2), the Tribunal is to notify the person who made the representation and the relevant local government that the representation has been referred to the Tribunal.